 It's also common for tests to create temporary files and directories that should be deleted after the tests completion.
-The clean_file/1 and clean_directory/1 protected predicates can be used for this purpose.
-For example, assuming that the tests create a foo.txt text file and a tmp directory in the same directory of the tests object:
+The clean\file/1 and clean\directory/1 protected predicates can be used for this purpose.
+For example, assuming that the tests create a foo.txt text file and a tmp directory in the same directory as the tests object: